apache/gravitino/docs/hadoop-catalog.md

   FileSystem getFileSystem(@Nonnull Path path, @Nonnull Map<String, String> config)
       throws IOException;

-  // The schema name of the file system provider. 'file' for Local file system, 'hdfs' for HDFS, 's3' for AWS S3, 'gcs' for GCS, 'oss' for Aliyun OSS.
+  // The schema name of the file system provider. 'file' for Local file system,
+  // 'hdfs' for HDFS, 's3' for AWS S3, 'gs' for GCS, 'oss' for Aliyun OSS.
   String scheme();

-  // Name of the file system provider.
-You need to set this name in the `filesystem-providers` property of the catalog.
+  // Name of the file system provider. 'builtin-local' for Local file system, 'builtin-hdfs' for HDFS,
+  // 's3' for AWS s3, 'gcs' for GCS, 'oss' for Aliyun OSS.

+  // You need to set catalog properties `filesystem-providers` to support this file system.
   String name();
 ```